transientskp/tkp/documentation/source/setup.rst

 setup; for the daily scratch database, you need not to worry about this directory.

-Your :envvar:`PYTHONPATH` (and your ``ppath`` variable in your main configuration file) will need to include the lib/python-packages directory.
+Your :envvar:`PYTHONPATH` (and your ``engine_ppath`` variable in your main configuration file) will need to include the lib/python-packages directory.
 Other directories to include are (following from the dependencies listed above):

-- /opt/pipeline/framework/lib/python2.5/site-packages
+- /opt/cep/pipeline/framework/lib/python2.6/site-packages

-- /opt/LofIm/daily/lofar/lib/python2.5/site-packages
+- /opt/cep/LofIm/daily/lofar/lib/python2.6/dist-packages

-- /opt/LofIm/daily/pyrap/lib
+- /opt/cep/LofIm/daily/pyrap/lib

-- /opt/pythonlibs/lib/python/site-packages
+- /opt/cep/pythonlibs/lib/python/site-packages

-- /opt/pipeline/dependencies/lib/python2.5/site-packages
+- /home/rol/.local/lib/python2.6/site-packages

 Other dependencies should have been installed system-wide (eg in /usr or /usr/local).

-Your :envvar:`LD_LIBRARY_PATH` and ``lpath`` in your configuration file needs to include:
+Your :envvar:`LD_LIBRARY_PATH` and ``engine_lpath`` in your configuration file needs to include:

-- /opt/LofIm/daily/lofar/lib

-- /opt/external/boost/boost-1.40.0/lib

-- /opt/wcslib/lib

-- /opt/LofIm/daily/pyrap/lib

-- /opt/LofIm/daily/casarest/build/lib

-- /opt/hdf5/lib
+- /opt/cep/LofIm/daily/pyrap/lib

-- /opt/LofIm/daily/casacore/lib
+- /opt/cep/LofIm/daily/casacore/lib

-- /opt/LofIm/external/log4cplus/lib/
+- /opt/cep/hdf5/lib:/opt/cep/wcslib/lib

 Now set up your working directory structure and configuration files in